* This blog was last tested on Fusion is 21A (11.13.21.01.0) by Jay Pearson (Oracle A-Team) *

 This provides an alternative method to the Oracle HCM Cloud File-Based Loader (FBL) which was deprecated in 19B.

 This can be used for both Cloud and On-Premise versions of Oracle Fusion HCM.

-    Please note - the HCM team recommends the HCM extract process as the preferred approach to extract data from HCM.
+Note - The HCM team recommends the HCM Extract process as the preferred approach to extract data from HCM.
 That method is outlined here in this article.

 During regular product updates to Oracle HCM, underlying data objects may be changed.
 As part of the upgrade process, these changes will automatically be updated in the pre-packaged reports that come with Oracle HCM, and also in the OTBI 'Subject Areas' - a semantic layer used to aid report writers by removing the need to write SQL directly against the underlying database.

 As a result it is highly recommended to use either a pre-packaged report, or to create a new report based on one of the many OTBI Subject Areas, to prevent extracts subsequently breaking due to the changing data structures.

 Pre-packaged reports can be found by selecting 'Catalog', expanding 'Shared Folders' and looking in the 'Human Capital Management' sub-folder.
 If a pre-packaged report is used, make a note of the full path of the report shown in the 'Location' box below.
 This path, and the report name, will be required for the WSDL.

 To create an Ad-Hoc report, a user login with the minimum of BI Author rights is required.